Prunus serotina

-Prunus serotina, commonly called black cherry, wild black cherry, rum cherry, or mountain black cherry, is a deciduous tree or shrub in the rose family Rosaceae.
+Prunus serotina, commonly called black cherry, wild black cherry, rum cherry, or mountain black cherry, is a New World deciduous tree or shrub in the rose family, Rosaceae.
 Despite its common names, it is not very closely related to commonly cultivated cherries.
-It is found in the Americas.

 Description

-Prunus serotina is a medium-sized, fast-growing forest tree growing to a height of 15-24 m.
+Prunus serotina is a medium-sized, fast-growing deciduous forest tree or shrub growing to a height of 15-24 m.
 The leaves are 5-13 cm long, ovate-lanceolate in shape, with finely toothed margins.
-Fall leaf color is yellow to red.
-Flowers are small, white and 5-petalled, in racemes 4–6 in long which contain several dozen flowers.
+The fall leaf color is yellow to red.
+The flowers are small, white and 5-petalled, in racemes 4–6 in long which contain several dozen flowers.
 The flowers give rise to reddish-black "berries" (drupes) fed on by birds, 5-10 mm in diameter.

 For about its first decade the bark of a black cherry tree is thin, smooth, and banded, resembling a birch.
 A mature tree has very broken, dark gray to black bark.
 The leaves are long and shiny, resembling a sourwood's.
 An almond-like odour is released when a young twig is scratched and held close to the nose, revealing minute amounts of cyanide compounds produced and stored by the plant as a defense mechanism against herbivores.